How do I reserve a baby I see that I want on your page?

 Merle puppies, any eye color - $2500 pet - $3500 breeder

 Price range depends on anticipated mature size, eye color and coat color.
 PUPPIES WILL NOT BE OFFICIALLY PRICED UNTIL 5 WEEKS OF AGE AND WE RESERVE THE RIGHT TO CHANGE THE PRICE AT ANY TIME UNTIL WE HAVE MADE AN OFFICIAL PRICE.
-Shipping for any puppy to anywhere in the continental US is an additional $350 and covers the cost of a brand new crate, the airfare, and a health certificate.
-All puppies will have their tails docked and dewclaws removed, will have been dewormed several times, will have been given their first round of DHPPV vaccine (often two rounds) and will arrive with ASDR paperwork.
+All puppies will have their tails docked and dewclaws removed, will have been dewormed several times, will have been given their first round of DHPPV vaccine (often two rounds) and will arrive with ASDR paperwork and a baby blanket!

 2022 PET REGISTRATION PRICES FOR BENGAL KITTENS